BND Hamburger Icon

 Access to capital

-Entrepreneurs also report sufficient access to capital for starting and growing their business in Florida.
-The state is home to significant investment capital from venture capitalists and angel investors.
+Entrepreneurs also report sufficient access to capital for starting and growing their businesses in Florida.
+The state provides access to significant investment capital from venture capitalists and angel investors.

-It wasn’t always the case that Florida attracted private investment capital.
+Florida hasn’t always attracted private investment capital.
 In recent years, however, investors have turned their eyes to the Sunshine State.
-Today, Florida is home to several economic hubs considered incubators of innovation and startups.
-For example, the Florida High Tech Corridor Council supports high-tech industries with investments, resources and initiatives across 23 central Florida counties.
+Today, Florida is home to several economic hubs considered incubators for startups and innovation.
+For example, the Florida High Tech Corridor Council supports high-tech industries with investments, resources and initiatives across 23 Central Florida counties.

-A CNBC analysis ranked Florida fifth in the country on access to capital, giving it an A grade.
-Texas ranked third, while California ranked first.
+A CNBC analysis ranked Florida second in the country on access to capital, giving it an A+ grade.
+California ranked first (learn more about running a business in California to see how it compares to Florida).

 Cost of living